Integrative-Mental-Health-Lab/linking_cell_types_to_brain_phenotypes/README.md

 > [!IMPORTANT]
 > Confirm the following items:
-> 1. The summary statistics are from a non-admixed population that matches MAGMA's auxiliary data.
+> 1. The summary statistics are from a non-admixed population that matches the MAGMA reference data.
-> 2. The summary statistics are the same genome build as MAGMA's auxiliary files.
+> 2. The summary statistics are the same genome build as the MAGMA gene locations file.
 > 3. If the summary statistics do not contain a SNP ID column, obtain the SNP IDs from the chromosomal and base pair positions using a reference file of the same genome build.

 ## Get MAGMA Inputs